mosryx/phasma/secondary-evidence.md

 The **Hantu's** speed during a hunt is tied to tempuratures, moving faster the colder it gets.
 It's speed can range from 1.4 m/s at the warmest tempuratures, to 2.75 m/s at freezing tempuratures.

+The **Twins** have an increased hunt speed when it initiates a hunt from the location of the "decoy" twin, moving at 1.9 m/s.

+The **Raiju** hunts at a base speed of 2.5 m/s while within range of electrical equipment.
+It also recieves the LoS bonus when close to a player, which stacks with its base speed bonus if active.

+### Key Terms

+- LoS Bonus
+- Initiating a hunt
+- Base Speed

 ## Unpredictable movements/teleporting around map

 When the **Banshee** performs a roam, it has a 2/3 chance to roam to its target's location if they are inside the investigation area.
 These only occur outside of hunts and leaves no EMF reading.

 The **Phantom** has an ability where it will choose a random player and travel to their location, creating an EMF Level 2 reading where it started its walk.

+The **Twins** can interact with objects up to 16 meters away, leaving behind an EMF signature, which on smaller maps can appear like it is teleporting.

 ## No clear abilities or traits

 The **Spirit** has almost no unique traits.
 It is a generic ghost except that when smudged it cannot hunt for 180 seconds instead of 90 seconds.

 The **Yurei's** abilities can often appear ambiguous, and be mistaken for normal ghost behavior.
 Must test specifically for its abilities.

+Because **Obake** has a 1/4 chance to leave no fingerprint evidence after an interaction, and due to its ability to reduce the shelf life of all fingerprints on the map by half, its possible players may never find fingerprint evidence at all.
+If players have trouble finding a final piece of evidence, then Obake may be reason.

 ## Very active